-To manage the processor with the EWMA (Exponential Weighted Moving Average) of temperature, an offset (degrees Celsius) is written to the TEMPERATURE_TARGET (0x1A2) MSR, bits [29:24], and the time window (Tau) is written to the TEMPERATURE_TARGET (0x1A2) MSR [6:0].
+To manage the processor with the EWMA (Exponential Weighted Moving Average) of temperature, an offset (degrees Celsius) is written and the time window (Tau) is written.
 The Offset value will be subtracted from the value found in bits [23:16] and be the temperature.

 The processor will manage to this average temperature by adjusting the frequency of the various domains.
-The instantaneous Tj can briefly exceed the average temperature.
-The magnitude and duration of the overshoot is managed by the time window value (Tau).